Revitalizing Amtrak’s Infrastructure and Long-distance network for the 21st Century

 4.1 Have similar rail bifurcation programs been attempted elsewhere around the world?

-4.2 How does the AIRNet-21 plan avoid the high ticket price pitfalls of the private train operation in the UK?
+4.2 How does the RAILnet-21 plan avoid the high ticket price pitfalls of the private train operation in the UK?

 4.3 But how then is Amtrak protected?